 Dr. Plotkin went on to explain that the army which could get its soldiers healed and back on the battlefield the quickest usually won the war.
 Therefore medicinal plants were the winners of many battles.
 The cotton plant which belongs to the genus Gossypium malvaceae is one such plant.
 The root of some cotton species was used in fever, and seeds are used in treating gonorrhea, gleet, chronic cystitis, catarrah and dysentery.
-The seed oil is used to clear freckles and spots from the skin.
+The seed oil was used to clear freckles and spots from the skin.
 The juice of the leaves of cotton is used against scorpion stings and snakebites while the gauze made from cotton binds wounds.
 Quinine Cinchona succirubra has been used for the treatment of malaria and associated febrile states, leg cramps caused by vascular spasm, internal hemorrhoids, and varicose veins.
 Myrrh Commiphora myrrha kills staph infections, while frankincense Boswellia serrata has been used for hundreds of years for treating arthritis, healing wounds, strengthening the female hormone system and purifying the air.
-Opium poppy Cinchona succirubra is used for pain and is the source of many narcotics, including morphine (and its derivative herion), codeine, papaverine, and noscapine.
+Opium poppy Cinchona succirubra was used for pain and is the source of many narcotics, including morphine (and its derivative herion), codeine, papaverine, and noscapine.
 Dr. Plotkin’s lecture certainly looks at war from a botanical perspective and his final words at the close of the lecture were, “Mother Nature is the world’s best chemist.”

-I cannot end this article without commenting on The National World War II Museum.
+I cannot end this article without commenting on The National World War II Museum in New Orleans.
 This world-class facility is simply amazing.
 The customer service there is superb, the complimentary spirits and the food at the lecture was delectable, and the wait staff is first-class.
 The National WWII Museum was the perfect setting for the lecture as there was an actual Sherman tank literally about 3 feet from where I was setting, while a B-52 Bomber and other large combat planes hovered about 10 feet over my head.
-Prior to the lecture I had no interest in visiting the National WWII Museum even though many of my sister Master Gardeners are caretakers of the Victory Garden there.
+Prior to the lecture I had no interest in visiting the National WWII Museum, even though many of my sister Master Gardeners are caretakers of the Victory Garden there.
 I will definitely go back for a complete tour of that fascinating place.
 I did inquire if there was some sort of exhibit of the Tuskegee Airmen at the facility.
 I was told that there is an oral history and a temporary exhibit that was occasionally on display.
 It is my hope that the Tuskegee Airmen’s exhibit will become a permanent fixture at the awesome National WWII Museum.